Milan Bandić: Health and death

 On 3 July 2003, Bandić suffered a serious stroke.
 After a session of the Zagreb Assembly, he requested medical assistance, stating that he had begun to feel ill during the session.
 He was hospitalised for a few weeks, then went to Krapinske Toplice to recover, and returned to his duties in September.
 In 2018, he had a surgery to insert a coronary stent.
 In June 2020 he was again hospitalised due to suspicion of another stroke, following an apparent dizzy spell in front of the cameras where he needed help to remain upright.
 In August 2020 he also underwent vocal cord surgery, which was unable to resolve speech problems which troubled him for the remainder of his life.

 Bandić died, allegedly from a heart attack at the Sveti Duh Clinical Hospital in Zagreb on 28 February 2021, aged 65.
 He was the longest serving mayor of Zagreb at the time of his death.
 He was buried at the Mirogoj Cemetery three days later, on 3 March.
 The funeral was attended by senior state officials, including Prime Minister Andrej Plenković, Parliament Speaker Gordan Jandroković, and ministers Tomo Medved and Gordan Grlić-Radman.
 Acting mayor Jelena Pavičić Vukičević, and Ljubo Jurčić, former Minister of Economy in Račan's second cabinet, addressed the funeral ceremony.
 Serbian Patriarch Porfirije was expected among the speakers, but was unable to attend the funeral due to self-isolation after being in contact with a COVID-positive person.
 His funeral was attended by more than a thousand people in total, thus violating quarantine rules that state that a maximum of 25 people can attend a funeral.

-On 22 March, the State's Attorney Office began an inquiry into the circumstances of Bandić's death.
-As of May 2021, the results of Bandić's autopsy had not yet been published.
+On 22 March, the State's Attorney Office began an inquiry into the circumstances of Bandić's death, as the eyewitness accounts did not match up.
+The SAO tossed the case in February 2022, citing no reasonable grounds for assuming Bandić was not given proper medical care in the moments after suffering the heart attack.

 Honours and awards

-In 2007, Bandić joined the Croatian Dragon Fraternity as the Dragon of Stone Gate.
+In 2007, Bandić joined the Brethren of the Croatian Dragon as the Dragon of Stone Gate.

 In 2009, Bandić was made honorary citizen of Srebrenica, Bosnia and Herzegovina, while in 2018 received the Order of Friendship from Vladimir Putin.

 A 2019 attempt to bestow an honorary doctorate upon Bandić by University of Zagreb was stopped after protests and motions of opposition by councils of several faculties of the university, which included Bandić's alma mater, Faculty of Political Sciences.